GeorgeHazaka/Gaming-Club/README.md

 ![The Sign-up form in the signup page of Gaming Club](documentation/Sign-up-gaming-club.png)

 ### Features Left to Implement
-+ We want to add a searching bar in the Games page so that the user can type the name of the game they looking for.
++ Add a searching bar in the Games page so that the user can type the name of the game they looking for.
-+ We want to sort the games in categories so the the user can search for the type of games which suit them.
++ Sort the games in categories so the the user can search for the type of games which suit them.

 ## Testing
 ----